ETOM: A Five-Level Benchmark for Evaluating Tool Orchestration within the MCP Ecosystem: Discussion

 \subsection{Hierarchy Isn't Free: The Hidden Costs of Architectural Choices}

-Our experimental results challenge the common assumption that hierarchical retrieval should inherently outperform flat search architectures.
-As demonstrated in Table~\ref{tab:appendix_full_results}, \textbf{MCP-Zero}'s hierarchical structure delivers impressive efficiency gains (up to 5.76$\times$ faster than ToolShed), yet this comes at a significant accuracy cost that varies dramatically across complexity levels.
+Our results challenge the assumption that hierarchical retrieval is inherently superior.
+While MCP-Zero's architecture delivers impressive efficiency gains (up to 5.76x), this benefit comes at a significant and non-uniform accuracy cost, particularly in complex orchestration tasks (L3/L4) where its rigid constraints appear to be limiting.

-The efficiency-accuracy trade-off is not uniform: MCP-Zero excels at simple tasks (L1/L2) where rapid pruning is beneficial, but struggles with complex orchestration (L3/L4) where the hierarchical constraints become limiting rather than helpful.
 This suggests a provocative possibility: that rigid, pre-defined hierarchies, while computationally attractive, are fundamentally antithetical to the fluid, associative reasoning style of modern LLMs.
 By forcing a model's reasoning into a fixed tree structure, we may be inadvertently stifling the very capabilities we seek to leverage.

 Our experimental \textbf{Hybrid} model further exposes this tension—the dramatic performance drop with Llama (34.93 vs 50.33 for ToolShed) demonstrates that simply combining paradigms is insufficient.
 True hybrid systems require architectural innovation that goes beyond straightforward fusion, potentially involving dynamic switching or context-aware retrieval strategies.